shellrhythm/shellrhythm-cli/README.md

 ## Gameplay

 shellrhythm plays with **your entire keyboard**. (more precisely just the letter keys and aditional punctuation keys, so call that a 30k rhythm game!)<br/>
-Simply press the displayed key when the corresponding hit object's number writes 0!
+Simply press the displayed key when the corresponding hit object finishes drawing!

 ## How to install

-At the moment, the only way to play this game is through the source code.
-So, how do you play?
+At the moment, the only way to play this game is through the source code. **So, how do you play?**

-- First, make sure you have [Python 3](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed (If you're using Linux, you probably have these installed, but hey I haven't tested it on Linux yet, so stuff *may* not work)
+- First, make sure you have [Python 3](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed (If you're using Linux, you probably have these installed)

 - Then, `git clone` the project (after having `cd`'d into the folder you want).
 ```